KaiKai7/PingGram/README.md

 # PingGram
-Simple ping utility that can also be scheduled to ping.
+Simple ping utility that can ping an ip address, and optionally run a scheduled ping.